moskytw/slak/README.md

 # Slak

 Slak is a command line tool for collecting data from Slack.
-And make you look like a pro when using it. ⚡️
+When you use it, you will look like a pro. ⚡️

 ```bash
 $ slak query-reacts LINK --count | sort -nr